Ahhgust/PeptideLR/README.md

 ![\Large LR=\frac{Pr(E|H1}{2a}](https://latex.codecogs.com/svg.latex?LR%3D%5Cfrac%7BPr(E|H_1)%7D%7BPr(E|H_2)%7D)

-The evidence (*E*) is, in this case, some set of peptide markers. <br>
+The evidence (*E*) is, in this case, some set of peptide markers. <br><br>
+In this approach all peptide variations that are considered are those that derive from changes that are genetic.
+Namely, that there is some set of alleles (in DNA) that give rise to some specific peptide form.
+Even with this constraint, applying a LR to peptides requires some modifications and extensions from that of Curran et al. <br> Namely
+* Peptides need not be independent
+  * The same peptide may overlap multiple SNP sites
+  * Two peptides may be adjacent, or more generally may be in genetic linkage, thus they may convey redundant information

-The peptides in question are assumed to have been derived from some set of proteins, proteins that have been in turn digested with some enzyme like [trypsin](https://en.wikipedia.org/wiki/Trypsin)
+The peptides in question are assumed to have been derived from some set of proteins, proteins that have been in turn digested with some enzyme like [trypsin](https://en.wikipedia.org/wiki/Trypsin). <br>
+The above formulation is assessed by considering alleles